github/balanced-employee-ip-agreement/README.md

 ### Why would an employer want to use BEIPA?

 Your best employees are creative all of the time.
-BEIPA is good for recruitment, retention, and motivation – just like other practices and policies that authentically promote work/life balance and autonomy:
+BEIPA is good for recruitment, retention, and motivation – just like other practices and policies that authentically promote work-life balance and autonomy:

 * Employees who feel they need to look over their shoulder and hide personal projects unrelated to the business are demotivated and set up for conflict.
 * You don't want to push out employees who feel they need to leave in order to work on a personal project unrelated to the business.